munshkr/flok-hydra-chrome-extension/README.md

+# flok-hydra-chrome-extension

-# Chrome extension for screen sharing with Hydra from Flok
+> Chrome extension for screen sharing with Hydra from Flok

 If you want to capture screen with Hydra inside a Flok session, you will need to install this extension.